Frequently Asked Questions

 • Life happens!
 If you need to cancel or reschedule, please let me know as soon as possible.
 I ask for at least 48 hours notice as this allows time to offer the space to someone who needs it.
 However, if you choose to cancel within the 48 hour time frame of your appointment you will be charged 50% of the full session fee.

-You will receive an email reminder 72 hours before your appointment which allows you to cancel or reschedule, if needed.
+You will receive an email reminder 72 hours before your session to allow for the opportunity to reschedule your session if required.

-• Finding the right therapist is crucial, and it’s okay if we’re not the perfect fit.
+• Finding the right therapist for you is crucial to the effectiveness of therapy, and it’s okay if we’re not the perfect fit.
 If that’s the case, we can talk openly about it, and I’m more than happy to help you find someone who might be better suited to your needs.

 • I understand that therapy is an investment.
-I reserve a limited number of low-fee spots for those experiencing financial hardship, so please contact me to discuss this further.
-If those spots are full, I will work with you to connect you to alternative resources and services that can meet your needs.
+I offer a lower-fee rate for those with a concession card, so please contact me to discuss this further.

 Ready to book a session?